emmaux/Shared-JS-Cookie/README.md

 ## Description

-This cookie is used by all CM Group brands for brand-specific tracking and attribution using UTM params and other data points to pass along with leads.
+This cookie is loaded by all CM Group marketing sites for brand-specific tracking and attribution using UTM params and other data points to pass along with leads.

 <br />